AppliedBioinformatics/runBNG/Manual.md

 * Thanks for using'runBNG'
 * This manual helps to set and run 'runBNG'.
 * Users may read this manual carefully before using 'runBNG', which could bring a better experience in using 'runBNG'.

+## Download 'runBNG'
-* Users may use 'git clone https://github.com/AppliedBioinformatics/runBNG.git' in their 'Terminal' to download 'runBNG' package.
+Users may use 'git clone https://github.com/AppliedBioinformatics/runBNG.git' in their 'Terminal' to download 'runBNG' package.

 ## Dependencies installation

 * The requried dependencies are:
  <pre>
   •Ubuntu LTS or CentOS 6.4 or newer
-  •bash 4.0 or newer
   •python v2.7.5 or newer
   •perl v5.10.x, v5.14.x or v5.16.x
   •gcc 4.4.7 or newer